 You will soon find that life at the Academy is Company Dependent – same overarching rules for all but each company has a different culture, way of doing things, and leadership style (just like ships in the Fleet), and at times the Companies apply these rules in slightly different ways.
 Keep this in mind throughout Plebe Summer and the AC Year (Academic Year).

-Waldo hunting is at an all time high and finding those pictures is a soothing balm on our hearts.
+Waldo hunting is at an all time high and finding those pictures is a soothing balm to our hearts.
 Letters are also trickling in.
-As you begin to read the letters from your Plebes there are times of celebration and at other times much consternation.
+As you begin to read the letters from your Plebes there are times of celebration and at other times, much consternation.
 Letters are a perfect example and definitely give us all a glimpse of what Plebes go through during Plebe Summer.
 Letters and phone calls show us that Plebe Summer is a roller coaster ride, an incessant tide with wave after wave of changing emotions, both for Plebes and for us as parents.
 In the end, we do survive and live to see another day, but it is hard!

-It may be good to remind your Plebe of everything that they have overcome to be where they are right now, remind them of why they wanted to be at the Naval Academy, how strong they already are, and that they will get through it because they have done it before – maybe it was a big test, or a an athletic event, or an injury, or the lost friendship – they have made it through and they have what it takes.
+It may be good to remind your Plebe of everything that they have overcome to be where they are right now, remind them of why they wanted to be at the Naval Academy, how strong they already are, and that they will get through it because they have done it before – maybe it was a big test, or a an athletic event, or an injury, or a lost friendship – they have made it through and they have what it takes.

 Hang in there!
-You will make it too and your Navy family here to come alongside and support you.
+You will make it too and your Navy family is here to come alongside and support you.
 So about the call… If your call is a joyful one and things seem to be going well, that is wonderful and we all rejoice with you!
 But..please be cognizant that not everyone may have a wonderful call, so it is important to try to be sensitive to this when sharing.

-When they are done venting, try to be encouraging and remind your Plebe that two plus weeks are down!
+When your Plebe is finished venting, try to be encouraging and remind your Plebe of the time and/or weeks down!
+They have made it through that time and they just need to hang in there a little longer!
 Encourage them to take it minute by minute, meal by meal, day by day.
-They need to set up small goals that they can conquer.
-Each day the sun will rise and the sun will set, and the Detailers have no say over that.
+They need to set up small goals that they can conquer, and small wins that they can celebrate daily.
+Each day the sun will rise and the sun will set and the Detailers have no say over that.
 Every day has an end as does Plebe Summer.

+Plebes – and parents – you are learning to live out the mottos of Others before Self, Never Give up the Ship!, and serving with Honor, Courage, and Commitment.
 Those who have walked before you are always here to help and listen to you, so just reach out.
 Hang in there!

 GO NAVY!
 BEAT ARMY!!